nazim806/Interview-question/README.md

 #2 **Model view controller (MVC)**

-Model–View–Controller (usually known as MVC) is a software architectural pattern[1] commonly used for developing user interfaces which divides the related program logic into three interconnected elements.
+Model–View–Controller (usually known as MVC) is a software architectural pattern, commonly used for developing user interfaces which divides the related program logic into three interconnected elements.

 #3 **Constructor function**